-If you've seen bedbug bites, you know they can be pretty frightening.
-The worst cases of bedbug bites look like a series of angry rashes from head to toe.
-Worse, if you are sleeping in the same room with bedbugs, they can add more bites to your collection every night.
+If you've seen bedbug bites, you know they can be pretty frightening, and the worst cases of bedbug bites look like a series of angry rashes from head to toe.
+Worse still, if you are sleeping in the same room with bedbugs, they can add more bites to your collection every night.
 Bedbug bites are itchy, ugly, and frustrating.
 But are they dangerous?

 Bedbug bites and the accompanying rash are not contagious, although you may get a lot of strange looks from people.
-(In fact, victims of bedbug bites report the reaction from friends and family to their appearance and their subsequent paranoia about bedbugs is the worst part of the ordeal.)
-Also, bedbugs do not spread disease by their bites, as insects like mosquitoes do.
+In fact, victims of bedbug bites report the reaction from friends and family to their appearance and their subsequent paranoia about bedbugs is the worst part of the ordeal.

-You can rest assured that a bedbug infestation, whether in your house or in a hotel, is not caused by dirt.
+Bedbugs do not spread disease by their bites, as insects like mosquitoes do, and you can also rest assured that a bedbug infestation, whether in your house or in a hotel, is not caused by dirt.
 Bedbugs can live in perfectly clean environments, as long as they have a live host to bite.